A Beginner’s Guide to the Dizzying World of Caribbean Rum

 Almost all rum is blended; one batch can contain rums of different ages, rums aged in different barrels with different flavor profiles, and even rums made in different ways.
-(In the Caribbean, most rum is made either with column or pot still distillation or both.
-Column stills are efficient, industrial behemoths, whereas pot stills are slower and distill to lower strengths, but retain more flavor.)
+Most Caribbean rum is made either with column or pot still distillation or both.
+Column stills are efficient, industrial behemoths, whereas pot stills are slower and distill to lower strengths but retain more flavor.

-Different islands, different styles
+Different islands, different rum styles

 Puerto Rican rum is known for its light and smooth profile, most typically the result of multiple distillations on column stills.
 The result is a clean spirit at near-neutral strengths—95 percent alcohol by volume (ABV) or higher—which are typical in vodka production.